 Project HAVE DRILL/HAVE FERRY evaluation of two MiG-17F airplanes began at Area 51 with delivery of first airplane.

 The CIA began testing a remotely piloted vehicle (RPV) At Area 51 under project AQUILINE.
 With a six-foot wingspan and pusher propeller, the television-guided RPV was designed to gather intelligence by intercepting electronic transmissions from inside denied territory.

-Project HAVE GLIB, evaluation of foreign radar and threat systems began.
-A complex of actual Soviet systems and replicas began to grow around "Slater Lake" (the pond, which had been named after the former Roadrunners commander), a mile northwest of the main base.
+Evaluation of the MiG-17 and MiG-21 continued under Project HAVE GLIB.
+Additionally, a complex of actual Soviet radar systems and replicas began to grow around "Slater Lake" (the pond, which had been named after the former Roadrunners commander), a mile northwest of the main base.
 The systems were given names such as Mary, Kay, Susan, and Kathy.
 They were arranged to simulate a Soviet-style air defense complex.

 BANEBERRY, a 10-kiloton blast was detonated at the bottom of a 910-foot-deep shaft on Yucca Flat.
 Shortly afterward, radioactive gases erupted from a surface fissure.
 The plume reached an altitude of 8,000 feet and moved northeast.
 The fallout cloud arrived at Groom Lake an hour later.
 Within 20 minutes, radiation levels had reached a peak exposure rate of 0.18mR/hr. (compared to a normal background reading of 0.02 mR/hr.).
 Within another hour the cloud had passed.

 The Microwave Radar/Repeater Annex (MRU-4) on a three-acre parcel at the summit of Bald Mountain was improved.
 Construction at the site was sponsored by the Air Force Flight Test Center (AFFTC) at Edwards AFB.